cmusatyalab/openrtist/README.md

 ## Prerequisites

-OpenRTiST using PyTorch (including the pre-built image) has been tested on __Ubuntu 16.04 LTS (Xenial)__ using several nVidia GPUs (GTX 960, GTX 1060, GTX 1080 Ti, Tesla K40).
+OpenRTiST using PyTorch (including the pre-built image) has been tested on __Ubuntu 18.04 LTS (Bionic)__ using several nVidia GPUs (GTX 960, GTX 1060, GTX 1080 Ti, Tesla K40).

 Alternatively, OpenRTiST can also use the [Intel&reg; OpenVINO toolkit](https://software.intel.com/en-us/openvino-toolkit) for accelerated processing on CPU and processor graphics on many Intel processors.
 We have tested OpenVINO support using __Ubuntu 18.04 LTS (Bionic)__ and OpenVINO releases 2018.5 and 2019.3 on an Intel&reg; Core&trade; i7-6770HQ processor.